 - Historical Sites and Heritage Locations

 In June 1988, Mrs Hilda Dow donated Dow’s Pharmacy to the National Trust.
+It is now one of the few authentic historic shops remaining in Australia.

 - Suitable for guests with sufficient mobility to climb two or three steps, but would benefit from fixtures and fittings to aid balance.